 Do you need to obtain bank financing or other investment capital to start the business?

-This is an area fraught with peril because you generally get only one shot when it comes to investors.
-If they don’t like what they see the first time, they usually move on to the next opportunity.
-A professional consultant can increase your chances of getting funding for your business, and your likelihood of succeeding once you get funded.
+You generally only get one shot when it comes to investors.
+If they don’t like what they see the first time, they move on to the next opportunity.
+A professional consultant can increase your chances of getting funding for your business, and increase your likelihood of succeeding once you get funded.

 What is the market potential for your business idea, and how much of that market do you want to capture?

 If the market is very large (say billions of dollars), and you want to grow the business to a sizeable percentage of this, then the risk of not getting things right from the beginning far outweighs the cost of hiring a consultant to make sure you get it right.
 This is the one case where it never makes sense to “do it yourself”.
 The key is to hire someone who really adds value.

 If in the end you decide you need some professional help, then you should consider a different set of questions.

 What should you look for when you hire a professional consultant?